 If you or your loved one has bipolar disorder, you probably feel life is a rollercoaster of good weeks and bad, amazing days and horrible ones.
 Bipolar disorder is a mental disorder characterized by extreme shifts in mood from the high highs of mania to the low lows of deep depression.
 When you’re in a manic phase, you probably feel physically high, chatter to anyone nearby, thoughts whirling, forming plans you’re just positive will work.
 The next moment, you’re so low you don’t even know why you bother getting out of bed.
 You feel hopeless about the future, scared that nothing with ever be okay, and frustrated by the decisions you made while manic.
 Life doesn’t have to feel like a bad rollercoaster ride.

-At Cedar Crest Hospital, we’ve been helping men, women, children, teens, and older adults who are struggling with bipolar disorder.
+At Cedar Crest Hospital & Residential Treatment Center, we’ve been helping men, women, children, teens, and older adults who are struggling with bipolar disorder.
 Our serene, welcoming campus provides the ideal escape for you to learn, grow, and begin the journey toward recovery.